 Researchers have found that this particular method of training is extremely effective for increasing both muscle size and strength, while improvements in endurance, speed, stamina, and explosiveness have all been seen.
 The training style also seems to be equally effective for both men and women.

-Ways To Implement Progressive Overload
+Implementing Progressive Overload

 While the concept of progressive overload focuses on gradually increasing the challenge in each of your sessions, there is more than one way to implement it.
-We will now look at all of the options you have, to ensure you know exactly how to make progressive overload work for you.
+We will now look at all of the options you have to ensure you know exactly how to make progressive overload work for you.

 Raising the weight you perform an exercise with is the most common and, perhaps, most effective way to implement progressive overload.
 This simply involves raising the weight either every session or every few sessions.
-Some people even raise it every set, in a method called pyramid training.
+Some people even raise it every set in a method called pyramid training.

 This is an ideal way to improve your explosive power and stamina, while it can also be used to train for size as well.
-This option should be avoided if training for strength though, as that requires you to perform a small number of slow, controlled reps with as much weight as you can manage.
+This option should be avoided if training for strength, though, as that requires you to perform a small number of slow, controlled reps with as much weight as you can manage.

 Raise Your Training Volume

 Raising your training volume means increasing either the number of sets or exercises you perform in a workout.
-By doing this, you can continue to train exactly as you normally would, only your sessions will become longer, and you will move more weight overall.
+By doing this, you can continue to train exactly as you normally would.
+Only your sessions will become longer, and you will move more weight overall.